Polirecyliente/SGConocimiento/Programming/B01_C/01_Language_basics.md

 ## Relational operators.

 The equals operator is `==`.
-It's used to check if two variables have equal values.
+It's used to check if two values are equal.

 ``` {.C .syntax}
 bool var1;